KMCI-TV

 KMCI-TV (channel 38) is an independent television station licensed to Lawrence, Kansas, United States, serving the Kansas City metropolitan area.
 It is owned by the E. W. Scripps Company alongside NBC affiliate KSHB-TV (channel 41).
-Both stations share studios on Oak Street in Kansas City, Missouri, while KMCI-TV's transmitter is located at the Blue River Greenway in the city's Hillcrest section.
+The two stations share studios on Oak Street in Kansas City, Missouri; KMCI-TV's transmitter is located at the Blue River Greenway in the city's Hillcrest section.
 Despite Lawrence being KMCI-TV's city of license, the station maintains no physical presence there.

 History

 The station first signed on the air on February 1, 1988.
 Founded by Miller Broadcasting, it originally served as an affiliate of the Home Shopping Network (HSN).

 In March 1996, KSHB owner Scripps Howard Broadcasting reached a deal to manage KMCI under a local marketing agreement.
-That August, KMCI then dropped much of its home shopping programming and rebranded as "38 Family Greats", with a family-oriented general entertainment format from 6:00 a.m. to midnight, with HSN programming being relegated to the overnight hours.
+That August, KMCI then dropped much of its home shopping programming and rebranded as "38 Family Greats", with a family-oriented general entertainment format from 6 a.m. to midnight, with HSN programming being relegated to the overnight hours.
 The new KMCI lineup included an inventory of programs that KSHB owned but had not had time to air after it switched to NBC in 1994.

 Exercising an option from the 1996 pact with Miller, Scripps bought KMCI outright for $14.6 million in 2000, forming a legal duopoly with KSHB.
 In 2002, KMCI dropped the "Family Greats" branding and simply branded by its channel number.
-In July 2003, coinciding with the move of its transmitter site from Lawrence toward Kansas City, the station officially became known as "38 the Spot".
+In July 2003, coinciding with the move of its transmitter site from Lawrence toward Kansas City, the station officially rebranded as "38 the Spot".
+Scripps has since expanded The Spot branding and format to other stations in its portfolio, including KMCC in Las Vegas and WXPX-TV in Tampa Bay.

 Programming

-Syndicated programs broadcast on KMCI as of September 2020 include Mike & Molly, Last Man Standing, Family Guy, Divorce Court and 2 Broke Girls, among others.
 KMCI features hosts that promote the station's programming, as well as local events during commercial breaks.
 Taunia Hottman was the first spokesperson for KMCI as "38 the Spot".
 Meredith Hoenes (who became a traffic reporter for KSHB-TV around this time) replaced Hottman after she left in 2004 to join KUSA in Denver.
 Holly Starr took over after Hoenes left in February 2008 to become a weekday anchor/reporter for WDAF-TV; Starr remained with KMCI as its program host until 2011, replaced by Crystle Lampitt in 2012.
+Lauren Scott took over as host starting in 2020.

 During the COVID-19 pandemic and school closures in 2020, Scripps partnered with Kansas City Public Schools to air a daily program, KCPS Homeroom, produced by the school district for its students on KMCI.